karrirasinmaki/blackpepperswing-www/pages/studio-rental.md

 #### Looking for a place to run classes, workshops, video/photo shootings, etc.?

 **Pricing for any commercial use:**
-35€ per hour, one studio room + VAT 24%
+One studio room, 35€ per hour + VAT 24%

 Recurrent or full weekend reservations?
 Do you want to rent the whole space just for you?
 *Contact us for individual offers.*